France in the Middle Ages: Geography

 From the Middle Ages onward, French rulers believed their kingdoms had natural borders: the Pyrenees, the Alps and the Rhine.
 This belief was used as a pretext for an aggressive policy and repeated invasions.
 However, not all of these territories were part of the kingdom, and the authority of the king within his kingdom was quite fluctuant.
 The lands that composed the Kingdom of France showed great geographical diversity; the northern and central parts enjoyed a temperate climate while the southern part was closer to the Mediterranean climate.
 While there were great differences between the northern and southern parts of the kingdom, there were equally important differences depending on the distance of mountains: mainly the Alps, the Pyrenees and the Massif Central.
-France had important rivers that were used as waterways: the Loire, the Rhône, the Seine as well as the Garonne.
+France had important rivers that were used as waterways: the Loire, the Rhône, the Seine and the Garonne.
 These rivers were settled earlier than the rest, and important cities were founded on their banks, but they were separated by large forests, marsh, and other rough terrains.

 Before the Romans conquered Gaul, the Gauls lived in villages organised in wider tribes.
 The Romans referred to the smallest of these groups as pagi and the widest ones as civitates.
-These pagi and civitates were often taken as a basis for the imperial administration and would survive up to the Middle Ages when their capitals became centres of bishoprics.
+These pagi and civitates were often taken as a basis for the imperial administration and would survive up to the Middle Ages, when their capitals became centres of bishoprics.
 These religious provinces would survive until the French Revolution.
-Southern Gaul was more heavily populated, and therefore more episcopal sees were present there at first while in northern France they shrank greatly in size because of the barbarian invasions and became heavily fortified to resist the invaders.
+Southern Gaul was more heavily populated, and therefore more episcopal sees were present there at first while, in northern France, they shrank greatly in size because of the barbarian invasions and became heavily fortified to resist the invaders.